 Jussie at one point mentioned his boyfriend who had in laws in Detroit in a comical stint about the T-Shirt he was wearing.
 He said he was in love and joked that "its pretty annoying".
 And of course, as I had guessed, my heart throb did eventually point out the two girls wearing graduation hats.
-To my surprise, sometime, they had ended up right behind me.
+To my surprise, they had ended up right behind me.
 As Jussie spoke to them from the stage, it was like he was looking right in my direction.
 I was tempted to stand there and pretend he was talking to me but I couldn't.
 There came a point in the concert where I had let one of the graduates squeeze by me for better photos of Jussie, even though she acted as though I "should" let her because she explained, "after all, I am here practicing my photography."
 I could have said "tough tooties" but I let her in.
 During the last two songs, I let them both stand in front of me.
 I told them consider it a graduation gift.
 I got a shrug, as if to say "your loss', rather than a thank you but it didn't matter.
 I had to do it.
 In a sense, their youth, innocence and really their recent graduation led me to concede that despite their ingratitude, they would get something they didn't deserve and yet did deserve too.
 And perhaps in the end, I speculated, Jussie would see my act of kindness and give me a kiss (its fun to pretend, no?)

 Jussie sang some Empire songs, and another he wrote after his father's death called "Like My Daddy" which was touching.
 He sang some of my favorites like Powerful, Freedom, and You're So Beautiful using two back up singers from June's Diary and a set of dancers more than equal to his dance skills.
 He also did some Michael Jackson (all the performers did since they were in Motown).
 I'm sure some of this was influenced by the presence of John Landis, choreographer of many hit stars including Michael Jackson.
 None of us were expecting to see him and he seemed grateful to be recognized.

 The line to the Meet & Greet was forced to make several adjustments due to the size of the room which got people aching and complaining like a bunch of old people.
 John Landis and others did large group apologies for the requests of meet and greet line up changes and misunderstandings.
 We all began joking again and wondering how after an exhausting performance Jussie was going to see 150 people.
 He did it though.
 I watched him intently giving this huge smile for every single photo ahead of me, and I worried by the time I got up there I might get a middle finger by then, he would be so tired.
-My phone battery by this point was at 10% so I was getting anxious as were others.
+My phone battery by this point was at 10% so I was getting anxious about getting a photo with him, as were others.
 The girl behind me echoed she had only 13% left.
 But, even if I didn't have enough charge for a photo, I had my book to give him and this was special.
 At least, I had that.
 I would tell him what an inspiration he was to me as a gay man and that I was privileged to give him my very first print copy.
 I ignored that the Jussie look-a-like was ahead of me.
 But then, the guy behind me started talking about mugs he made for Jussie which was something of a side business or his side hustle, I wasn't sure.
 I looked and sure enough he was carrying a hug bag of very large, pretty well made mugs.
 So, I could imagine, as I was giving Jussie my book that he would see the next person in line with an even bigger package.
 He might feel hustled.
 I knew what I had to do.
 I had to tell Jussie "Breath.
 I have something that is just a gift.
 A spiritual encouragement you are going to enjoy".

 Yes, that was what I would do.
 I would be different...wouldn't I?
 As I looked around the room, I realized I wasn't any different.
 Everyone felt that they had something more important to tell him than anyone else.
 I could see it in the way they pulled him close and spoke with passion as if they were giving him their final eulogy.
 Who was I but another enamored fan that would try to squeeze in a one minute pitch on why I loved him most of all?
 Still, I had to make an impact.
 I wanted to create a moment with him that would not only encourage him but maybe make him want to stay in touch with me.
 Maybe collaborate.
 Oh hell, I concluded, I wasn't different than anyone else here!
 That is when John Landis came over to the three sloshed ladies in front of me in the Meet & Greet line.
 He was somehow smitten with them because he took their unfinished drinks and got them three new ones for free.
 They acted like they deserved nothing less and secured a photo with him for after.
 It kind of sickened me.
 Someone then pointed out to me that the lady who had passed out had come back during the concert and was now ahead of us in line.
 I was happy for them.
 As we were approach well after midnight, these two really deserved to be ahead of the line.